MartijnWallage/MartijnWallage/README.md

     — A Python language-learning app designed especially for inflected languages, with separate components for grammar, vocabulary, sentences and accentuation.
   <li>
     <a href="https://github.com/MartijnWallage/ft_transcendence"><strong>ft_transcendence</strong></a>
-    — Full-stack multiplayer Pong application developed in a team of 5 at 42Berlin, with Django, JavaScript, Three.js and blockchain integration.
+    — Full-stack multiplayer Pong application with Django, JavaScript, Three.js and blockchain integration.
+Developed in a team of 5 at 42Berlin.
   </li>
   <li>
     <a href="https://github.com/MartijnWallage/42_irc"><strong>ft_irc</strong></a>
     — IRC server implemented in C++, involving network programming, concurrent clients and protocol handling.
+Developed in a team of 3 at 42Berlin.
   </li>
   <li>
     <a href="https://github.com/MartijnWallage/42_minishell"><strong>minishell</strong></a>
     — Unix shell implementation in C, including parsing, pipes, redirections, environment expansion, subshells and signals.
+Developed in a team of 2 at 42Berlin.
   </li>
   <li>
     <a href="https://github.com/MartijnWallage/42_MiniRT"><strong>miniRT</strong></a>
     — Ray tracer in C implementing lighting, anti-aliasing and multi-threading.
+Developed in a team of 2 at 42Berlin.
   </li>
 </ul>